 "Readers will adore sharing Bobbie's secrets and observations; she feels like a real friend, capable and determined, and full of love." ~ Julie Chibbaro, author of Redemption

-Cowboy Code, a finalist for the Exeter Award, can be purchased from Black Rose Writing https://www.blackrosewriting.com/historicaladventure/louellabryant
+Cowboy Code, finalist for the Exeter Award, available from Black Rose Writing https://www.blackrosewriting.com/historicaladventure/louellabryant

 While In Darkness There Is Light chronicles the events leading up to the 1974 disappearance and execution of Charlie Dean, brother of the Democratic National Committee Chairman Howard Dean.
 Although several articles have been published about the recovery of Charlie’s remains in 2003, none has investigated in any depth what Charlie was doing in Southeast Asia when he was taken prisoner by the communist Pathet Lao.
 The research and writing are based on journals, letters, and interviews.

 "A bittersweet coming-of-age story that wanders from Harvard Yard to the Australian outback to the jungles of Laos, While in Darkness There is Light recaptures some of what was most inspiring and some of what was most heartbreaking about America in the early 1970s.
 This book is both a celebration and an elegy; it filled me with an enduring sense of wonder and of loss." ~ George Howe Colt, author of The Big House, A Century in the Life of a Summer Home

 "A well-researched, straightforward recounting of the adventures and misadventures of a group of privileged young expatriates during the Vietnam era.
 The book explores how—with idealism, a deeply engrained sense of entitlement, and, in the case of Charlie Dean, tragic results—they tested themselves against the world." ~Laurie Alberts Lost Daughters

 Nominated for the 12th Library of Virginia Literary Award and the Devil's Kitchen Nonfiction Award.